sagemath/trac_to_gh/Issue 2304.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-3.2.1",
-    "title": "sparse_poly should probably be removed",
+    "title": "[with patch, with positive reivew] sparse_poly should probably be removed", "type": "issue",
-    "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/2304",
     "user": "https://trac.sagemath.org/admin/accounts/users/dmharvey"
 }
 ```
-Assignee: somebody
+Assignee: mabshoff

 It looks like the module `sage.rings.sparse_poly` is deprecated and should be removed.
 I can't find any other references to it in the Sage library.
 Awaiting confirmation from wstein.